 Admission to VMI is a two-step process.
 After an applicant is offered a Conditional Appointment, the applicant must then meet VMI medical qualifications for admission.

-VMI uses Department of Defense standards as a reference; however, medical admissions will be based upon a review of each application individually to determine if the applicant can safely and fully participate in all aspects of the rigorous VMI academic and physical program.
+VMI uses Department of Defense standards as a reference; however, medical admissions will be based on a review of each application individually to determine if the applicant can safely and fully participate in all aspects of the rigorous VMI academic and physical program.
 After reviewing the initial medical packet, the Post Physician may request further records or a direct conversation with the applicant's physician and the applicant.

 If, after fully reviewing all the medical records along with information from the applicant, a student is determined to have a condition that may prevent full and safe participation in all aspects of VMI's program, the medical packet is reviewed by a Fitness Review Panel and forwarded to the Superintendent who makes the final decision.